AakashVelusamy/python-spendwise/README.md

 - **Kabilan S** – 23PT14

 ## Overview
-The **SpendWise** Expense Manager class offers a simple solution for individuals looking to take control of their personal finances.
+The **SpendWise** Expense Manager offers a simple solution for individuals looking to take control of their personal finances.
 This class is designed to facilitate the organization and monitoring of expenses across various categories, such as food, entertainment, transportation, and others.
 Users can add new expenses, edit existing entries, or delete them as needed, ensuring their records remain up to date and accurate.

 ## Implementations
 - **Classes and Objects**